shrutigosain/2024Fall_projects/README.md

 **Stage 3 - Experiment and Predictions**​

-Ran the simulation for many iterations.​
+- Ran the simulation for many iterations.​
-Introduced more random variables to experiment the simulation.​ Made variations to the fixed variables from the initial hypothesis.​ Compared the initial hypothesis with the newer ones and made conclusions​
+- Introduced more random variables to experiment the simulation.​
+- Made variations to the fixed variables from the initial hypothesis.​
+- Compared the initial hypothesis with the newer ones and made conclusions​.

 <img width="1053" alt="image" src="https://github.com/user-attachments/assets/9c06e959-7ead-4f7f-9bb3-d398dcd65e12" />